REU - Research Experience for Undergraduates

 Each program participant will be assigned to a faculty mentor and a research project.
 You are expected to work full time, and will have the opportunities to work with other undergraduate and graduate students.
 You may be asked to present interim reports on your research.
 At the end of the program, all REU participants will present their findings at the SURE Symposium and in a report written in publication format.

 Participants will participate in a number of workshops and seminars on various topics relating to Environmental Sciences and Engineering.

-All students participating in summer programs (McNair Scholars, Honors Program, NIH Program) will present their findings at the Summer Undergraduate Research Experience (SURE) Symposium.
+All students participating in summer programs (REU, McNair Scholars, Honors Program, ASPIRE) will present their findings at the Summer Undergraduate Research Experience (SURE) Symposium.
 This can be in the form of an oral presentation or a poster presentation.

 Field trips will help participants to build lasting friendships and valuable social networks while exploring hands-on different examples of sustainable energy production and infrastructure.